Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Ill-Posedness Analysis of the ISAC-CSI Operator

+The ideal frequency-incoherent case used in the following numerical verification corresponds to $\rho_f=0$.
+Then $K_{\mathrm{eff}}=K$, and \eqref{eq:zbar_keff} reduces to

+Thus, the $1/K$ decay should be interpreted as the most favorable case with effectively independent probing tones.
+When the tones are partially correlated, the same argument still holds with $K$ replaced by $K_{\mathrm{eff}}$.
+Hence, \ac{ASR} columns do not immediately lose their informativeness under frequency correlation; instead, the multi-frequency decorrelation gain gradually weakens as $\rho$ increases.
+In the extreme case $\rho_f\rightarrow 1$, $K_{\mathrm{eff}}\rightarrow 1$, and the multi-frequency averaging gain almost vanishes.

-To further illustrate this dependence on the probing frequency number, Fig.~\ref{fig:markov} presents a numerical verification based on the phase-randomization model.
-The horizontal axis corresponds to the number of probing frequencies, while the vertical axis reports the success probability that the residual coherence between two \ac{ASR}-related columns stays below a fixed threshold, which is set to $0.25$.
-The blue curve represents the Monte Carlo empirical probability, which closely reflects the actual behavior under the adopted statistical model, whereas the orange curve shows a conservative analytical lower bound obtained from the second-moment analysis via the Markov inequality.
-As the number of probing frequencies increases, both curves exhibit a pronounced upward trend, confirming that multi-frequency averaging effectively suppresses residual coherence and drives the inter-column correlation toward the weakly correlated regime.
+To illustrate the favorable frequency-incoherent case, Fig.~\ref{fig:markov} presents a numerical verification based on the phase-randomization model.
+The horizontal axis is the number of probing frequencies, and the vertical axis is the probability that the residual coherence between two \ac{ASR}-related columns remains below the fixed threshold $0.25$.
+The blue curve shows the Monte Carlo empirical probability, whereas the orange curve shows a conservative analytical lower bound obtained from the second-moment analysis via Markov's inequality.
+As $K=K_{\mathrm{eff}}$ increases in this ideal case, the residual coherence is suppressed and the inter-column correlation approaches the weakly correlated regime. \end{proof}